District of Columbia Commission on the Arts and Humanities (CAH)

 -Funding to universities, foreign governments or DC government agencies, including DCPS.

+CAH conducts free workshops for participants to learn useful information about the agency’s funding opportunities and how to submit a grant application.
 Workshop dates, times and locations listed below are subject to change.
-All workshops are free and open to the public; however, participants are encouraged to RSVP.
-Photo identification is required for in-person workshops.
+All workshops are free and open to the public; however, participants are strongly encouraged to register to attend the workshop.
+Valid photographic identification is required to enter DC government offices.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.